Marian Volráb: Work

-Marián Volráb is one of the outstanding artists of the middle generation whose glass work is closely intertwined with his parallel painting work.
+Volráb is one of the outstanding artists of the middle generation whose glass work is closely intertwined with his parallel painting work.
 This interrelationship takes many different forms.
-In the case of Marian Volráb, it is a kinship of two mutually balancing positions, which could be figuratively characterised as "darkness in glass - light in paintings".
+In the case of Marian Volráb, it is a kinship of two mutually balancing positions, which could be figuratively characterised as "darkness in glass – light in paintings".
 He finds inspiration in forms created by nature itself and finishes his molten or fused glass objects, similar to flowing lava, with coarse grinding disc.